atbcb/usab-uswds/_ada-guides/chapter-7-signs.md

 ##### Are signs labeling rooms and spaces with numbers or names required by the Standards?

-No, the ABA Standards do not require signs labeling rooms and spaces.
+No, the ADA Standards do not require signs labeling rooms and spaces.
 However, if such signs are provided, they must comply with the requirements.
 The Standards do require some facilities and spaces, such as toilet rooms and bathing rooms, to be identified by the ISA, unless all are accessible.
 The Standards also specify that certain exit doors be labelled as